A woman sitting at a table looking at statements

 Creating professional billing statements will help you and your client keep track of billable hours.
 When you send out a monthly billing statement both parties will be able to see an overview of the full month's transactions, including payments that have already been made, and outstanding balances.
 This will be great for letting the client know how many billable hours they need to pay for, as well as forecast how many more billable hours will be required to finish the project.

-With small business accounting and invoicing software like QuickBooks Online, you can streamline how you track billable hours and collect online payments.
-You can also create a free billing statement template, and with its time tracking capabilities, you can track hours worked and invoice your clients automatically with free invoice templates.
+With small business accounting and invoicing solutions like QuickBooks Online, you can streamline how you track billable hours, collect online payments and invoice your clients automatically with free invoice templates.

 Looking for something else?